 It appears that Senator Spartacus wasn’t quite telling the truth when he made his brave stand against the man.
 But you can’t blame him, right?
 How else would he top Senator Kamala Harris’ performance on the first day of the hearings?

 Let’s face it, this story won’t cast Booker in a negative light.
 The establishment media will never report on the full details of his “mistake.”
-However, the rest of the American public still sees Booker for what he is: a political showman just angling for a 2020 presidential nomination.We value your comments!
-Please weigh in on our comment section below.
+However, the rest of the American public still sees Booker for what he is: a political showman just angling for a 2020 presidential nomination.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com